PLT-Columbia/Assignment-1-Lexical-Analysis/README.md

 1. `stateTransition`: we have implemented the state transition for the `if` keyword.
 You are responsible for implementing the rest of the state transitions.
 2. `tokenizeCode`: we have generated tokens for parentheses, curly braces, and the `if` keyword.
 You are responsible for generating the rest of the tokens.

-We have provided below a list of tokens you must support:
+We have provided below a list of token classes you must support:

 * [ ] **Keywords (20 Points)**: any tokens from the list [_**if**_, _**for**_, _**while**_, _**extern**_, _**asm**_]
 	* Token class: _Keyword_